strandls/alchemy-inject/README.md

 ```

-With this configuration file all modules with dummy ignoring case in there FQCN will be filtered out from the production environment.
+With this configuration file all modules with dummy (ignoring case) in there fully qualified class name, will be filtered out from the production environment.
 The filter expressions are [JavaRegex][Java regular expressions].

 ## Demo